Sunday, December 4, 2011

 So you see, I in no way pretend to be an expert on doing transfers

-but this is the method I used and maybe you know of one that even better!
+but this is the method I used and maybe you know of one that may be even better!

 If so please DO share:)

 First cut out the fabric in a rectangle shape, then take some masking tape to create the red stripes.
-I painted with regular ole craft paint.
+I used acrylic craft paint.
 I mixed a couple different shades of red to get just the right shade I wanted. after the paint dries "SET" it by pressing it with an iron.

 I decided that I would also add ruffles to the sides of my pillow for my own personal touch.
 Plus I just thought their version just need a bit more pizazz!
 When the pillow is all sewed up, take the iron on transfer image cut all around the edges of the image very CAREFULLY with a very sharp pair of scissors,